Node-N/FWI/README.md

 # FWI
-Exploring and visualing fire weather index in New Zealand
+Visualizing fire weather index in New Zealand
+Casual geospatial data exploration using Xarray in Python